spotinst/help/src/docs/eco/troubleshooting/eco-faq.md

 ## Question: Eco And Spot Instances

-Does Eco also recommend spot instances in the projected savings?
+Does Eco also recommend Spot instances in the projected savings?

 ### Answer:

 Eco is a tool for management and optimization of reserved instances.
 The projected savings by using Eco relates only to reserved instances.
-We suggest using Eco for managing the reserved instances in your organization, while using Elastigroup or Ocean to optimize the combined use of spot and reserved instances in the workload.
+We suggest using Eco for managing the reserved instances in your organization, while using Elastigroup or Ocean to optimize the combined use of Spot and reserved instances in the workload.

 ## Question: Reserved Instances Existing At Purchase